 Our next destination was the island of La Gomera, and as on the previous islands we hired a car and once we had checked into our accommodation we headed for the Garajonay National Park.

 Garajonay, listed as a National Park and World Heritage Site, is located at the top of La Gomera, on the central "plateau".
-Something very curious about this heritage site is that it protects some 4,000 hectares of a unique forest ecosystem, the laurel forest, because, in the Tertiary period, Europe suffered a glaciation and North Africa desertification that led to the extinction of most of the subtropical flora of the Mediterranean basin.
+Something very curious about this heritage site is that it protects some 4,000 hectares of a unique forest ecosystem, the laurel forest, because, in the Tertiary period, Europe suffered a glaciation and North Africa a desertification that led to the extinction of most of the subtropical flora of the Mediterranean basin.
 Due to its temperate climate, the tertiary flora survives as a living fossil on La Gomera.

-We start our day visiting Vallehermoso, a town with interesting examples of traditional architecture, where the popular church of San Juan Bautista is located.
+We start our day visiting Vallehermoso, a town with interesting examples of traditional architecture, and where the popular church of San Juan Bautista is located.
 This town is located in the west of the island of La Gomera, stretching from the north to the south of the island.

 Afterwards, the Mirador de Los Roques, a place that offers impressive views, with a spectacular sunset and a sea of clouds, which you won't be able to resist taking a thousand photographs of.
 Also, if conditions permit, you can see the Teide from there.

-Another viewpoint is the Mirador de Abrante, which not only has spectacular views but also made us feel like we were flying thanks to its 7-metre glass walkway, with cliffs hundreds of metres high below our feet.
+Another viewpoint is the Mirador de Abrante, which not only has spectacular views but also made us feel like we were flying thanks to its 7-metre glass walkway, with the hundreds of metres high cliffs below our feet.
 If you visit this place you will love its 360º panoramic view, contemplating the Agulo Valley and in the background the neighbouring island, Tenerife, with its spectacular silhouette of the Teide.
 Taking advantage of the proximity, we pay a quick visit to the picturesque Agulo.

 DAY 9: PLAYA DEL INGLÉS - PLAYA DE LA CALERA - CHARCO DEL CONDE